xmichele/zoo-calrissian-runner/docs/configuration.md

 ### K8S

 * `STORAGE_CLASS`: defines the k8s RWX storage class for Calrissian.
 Defaults to `longhorn`
+* `KEEP_SESSION`: if set to `true`, the session and thus the kubernetes namespace is not deleted

 ### CWL Wrapper

-The cwl-wrapper templates can be customized with the eenvironment variables:
+The cwl-wrapper templates can be customized with the environment variables:

 * `WRAPPER_STAGE_IN`: CWL stage-in template for cwl-wrapper.
 Defaults to `/assets/stagein.yaml`
 * `WRAPPER_STAGE_OUT`: CWL stage-out template for cwl-wrapper.
 Defaults to `/assets/stageout.yaml`